ZXBYNXK/365DaysOfCode/README.md

 # *Day 56:*
 Replace charchaters (&, <, >, ', ") with their html entity value.
 Ex: (& = '&amp;')
 Dec 21 2019

+# *Day 57:*
+Cover some of the basics of NPM, Express, and nodemon Dec 22 2019